 Sleep-in - Mon/Wed/Fri and weekends.

 Special author's note: In order to devote so much time to soccer and other activities my sons need to be ahead academically.
-The asterisk indicates that we built-up to 45 minutes.
+The asterisk indicates that we built-up to 45 minutes and the time varies between five minutes and 45 minutes depending on a number of factors.
+For example, in the winter, morning sessions are usually 15 minutes.
+In the summer they are longer.
+Also remember, that there is no morning work in the summer when school is out.
 We started with a five-minute juggling routine.
 Consider your child's age, stamina, experience level, and disposition when creating sessions.

 Morning Work = 90 minutes.